Almost Nine Decades of Artistic Excellence

 THE DOCTOR IS IN: 2009-PRESENT

-Orpheus recognized that if it was going to survive, it needed to re-examine its musical identity.
-To attract new membership, Orpheus would need to appeal to a broader group of men with different music backgrounds.
+Orpheus recognized that if it was going to prosper, it needed to re-examine its musical identity and establish more attainable goals.
+To attract new membership, Orpheus would need to appeal to a broader group of men with a wider age range and a variety of musical backgrounds and skill levels.
 In 2009 the Chorus selected Brook Carter Larson as the Artistic Director.
-Dr. Larson came to us from Arizona State University, where he taught for six years and was the founder of the Sun Devil Singers and the ASU Men's Chorus.
-"Doc", as the Chorus members fondly call him, has brought a wide variety of music that includes Americana, church, classical, and foreign folk music.
-During his tenure as Artistic Director, the Chorus increased to 85 members.
-With a re-energized Board under the leadership of president Tom Eccles, Orpheus set a goal for itself of 200 members in the near future.
+Dr. Larson came to the Chorus from Arizona State University, where he had taught for six years and was the founder of the Sun Devil Singers and the ASU Men's Chorus.
+Brook received his Doctor of Musical Arts in Choral Conducting from Arizona State University and holds degrees from Bowling Green State University (Ohio) and Moorhead State University (Minnesota).
+Brook has kept busy in his field, acting as a director and/or clinician for various youth honor choirs and was the Repertoire & Standards Chair for Male Choirs for the Arizona chapter of the American Choral Directors Association for eight years.
+"Doc", as the Chorus members fondly call him, has brought new energy and focus to the group.

 REBUILDING THE FUTURE

-With the new changes that have been implemented during the last two years, and the untiring efforts of the Chorus leadership, the Orpheus Male Chorus of Phoenix has experienced an unprecedented resurgence.
-Today, membership stands at over 90+ dedicated members and the rolls continue to grow.
-The Chorus is recognized for its convincing and meaningful performances on a wide range of styles and music literature.
+Led by the untiring efforts of the Chorus leadership and staff, the Orpheus Male Chorus of Phoenix has experienced a resurgence.
+Today, membership stands at 75+ dedicated members.
+The Chorus is recognized for its convincing and meaningful performances on a wide range of music literature.
+Orpheus is increasingly recognized for its outreach to the community and is working to secure permanently its future and its place as the oldest continually performing chorus in Arizona.
 It is certain that the future will bring the best that is yet to be seen and heard!

 ORPHEUS DIRECTORS & ACCOMPANISTS